zedeckj/tokenizer/README.md

 ### tokenize.h

-Provides an interface for generating tokens from a string, allowing for the specification of operators and the inclusion of source information, allowing for better error generation when parsing
+Provides an interface for generating tokens from a string, allowing for the specification of operators and the inclusion of source information.
+The benefit of this is the ability to create high quality error messages when parsing.

 ``` C
 void test1() {